Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Samples

 \subsubsection{LIRGs in and around MACS~J0717.5+3745}

 The LIRGs of MACS~J0717.5+3745 were selected after requiring detection in at least three \textit{Herschel} bands.
 There are $\sim$18 such systems in and around MACS~J0717.5+3745.
-From those we chose targets which could sample both the region inside the cluster virial radius and its filamentary structure, as shown in Fig.~\ref{fig:M0717field}. { The ten target LIRGs of MACS~J0717.5+3745 are either within the virial radius $\sim\,r_{200}$ or belong to the extended filamentary structure towards south-west.
+From those we chose targets which could sample both the region inside the cluster virial radius and its filamentary structure, as shown in Fig.~\ref{fig:M0717field}. { The 10 target LIRGs of MACS~J0717.5+3745 are either within the virial radius $\sim\,r_{200}$ or belong to the extended filamentary structure toward the southwest.
 HLS071814+374117 is located in the outskirts of the cluster and is formally just outside the filamentary structure.
-Being located at $r\sim1.5~r_{200}$ from the cluster center the source fulfills the selection requirement $r\lesssim2\,r_{200}$ and it has been thus included in our sample of LIRGs.}
+Because this LIRG is located at $r\sim1.5~r_{200}$ from the cluster center, the source fulfills the selection requirement $r\lesssim2\,r_{200}$ and it has been thus included in our sample of LIRGs.}